awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/SDAccelGUI_INTRO.md

 #### Creating an SDAccel Project
 In this step, you will launch SDAccel, create a new workspace, load the custom AWS F1 platform file and create a new project.

-*  Change to a "helloworld_c" directory and Launch the SDx GUI with the command below.
+*  Change to "helloworld_c" directory and Launch the SDx GUI with the command below.
     ```bash
      cd helloworld_c
     sdx -workspace ./workspace
     ```
     > Note that the first invocation of the SDx GUI on a given AWS instance will not be instantaneous but subsequent invocations will be much faster.

 * You will be greeted with welcome screen.
-In the welcome screen click on **Create a New SDx project**
+In the welcome screen click on **Create New SDx project**

 * In the **Project Type** window, select **Application** and click **Next**.